-Ensure students receive quality instruction in the target language through an articulated, sequential program which prepares them for a global society;
+Ensure students receive quality instruction in the target language through an articulated, sequential program which prepares them for college, career, and life in a global society;

 Provide opportunities for cultural and linguistic enrichment through authentic interactions and engaging instruction.